SkipLabs/SkipLabsDays/TUTORIAL.md

-# A simple SKIP tutorial
+# Let's have fun with the SKIP type-system!

 ## INSTALL